-Stuffed Peppers have always been a favorite of mine.
-Especially this time of year when I have peppers in my garden.
+Stuffed Peppers have always been a favourite of ours.
+Especially this time of year when there are peppers in the garden.
 I've been picking the peppers a little small, so today when I had a bunch of them, I knew I wanted to stuff those little babies.
 They are at various stages of yellow, orange and red.
 I like to leave the peppers on the vine until they are at least yellow.
 But even better, orange and then red.

 I have fallen in love with farro, a delicious ancient grain that has a chewy, nutty taste.
 Farro is also known as emmer, and it is a common ingredient in Mediterranean & Middle Eastern dishes.
 It's a very healthy grain, high in fibre, protein, & nutrients, especially iron Farro can stand in for rice, barley, bugler or any other grain in a recipe.
 And since I had some farro already cooked for a salad, (this delicious Farro, Pomegranate, & Belgium Endive Salad), I used it in place of rice for these stuffed peppers.
 The cooking time for farro depends on a lot of factors, so follow the directions on your package, or check out Never Over (or Under) Cook Farro Again.

-Parsley is also an extensive ingredient in Spanish dishes, so these stuffed peppers are accompanied by a simple and fresh salsa verde of parsley, garlic and olive oil.
-This dish was so easy to make, and the nutty, chewiness of the farro, with smoky paprika, sweet peppers and the bright freshness of parsley came together beautifully.
+Parsley is also an extensive ingredient in Spanish dishes.
+So these stuffed peppers are accompanied by a simple and fresh salsa verde of parsley, garlic and olive oil.
+This dish is easy to make, and the nutty chewiness of the farro, with smoky paprika, sweet peppers and the bright freshness of parsley came together beautifully.
 A simple salad of fresh tomato and cucumber on the side made a delicious dinner.

-This can easily be a vegetarian option, by omitting the ground beef, increasing the farro, and adding more tomatoes.
+These Spanish stuffed peppers can easily be a vegetarian option.
+Just omit the ground beef, increase the farro, and add more tomatoes.

-I didn't want to use the oven, so instead I cooked the filling in a skillet while the peppers were on the grill and I filled them afterwards.
+To avoid heating the house with the oven, I cooked the filling in a skillet while the peppers were on the grill and filled them afterwards.
 Then I left them in a skillet on the grill just long enough to soften the peppers further.

 - 1 pound lean ground beef